Liga Femenil: Competition format

-Each Liga MX Femenil season is divided into two tournaments: an Apertura (opening) tournament, which usually takes place from July to December, and a Clausura (closing) tournament, which usually takes place from January to May, with each tournament crowning a champion.
+Each Liga Femenil season is divided into two tournaments: an Apertura (opening) tournament, which usually takes place from July to December, and a Clausura (closing) tournament, which usually takes place from January to May, with each tournament crowning a champion.
 Each tournament consist of a regular phase, and a Liguilla (Liga MX Femenil version of the playoffs) phase.
 The league does not have a promotion and relegation system.

 Depending on their performance during the season, teams can qualify to the annual CONCACAF W Champions Cup.

 Regular phase

 For the inaugural 2017–18 season, the regular phase competition format consisted of 16 teams divided into two groups of eight from which the top two teams from each group at the end of the regular phase qualified to the semi-finals of the Liguilla.
 For the 2018–19 season, the regular phase format was changed along with the addition of two more teams to the league.
 With the new format, 18 teams were divided into two groups of nine, from which the top four teams from each group at the end of the regular phase of the tournament qualified to the quarter-finals of the Liguilla.
-For the 2019–20 season, the format was changed once more and the current regular phase format was implemented.
-The current format consists of a single table of 18 teams, in which each side plays against the other 17 teams.
-After 17 matchdays, The top eight teams advance to the quarter-finals of the liguilla.
+For the 2019–20 season, the format was changed once more to introduce a single table of 18 teams, in which each team played against the other 17 teams.
+After 17 matchdays, The top eight teams advanced to the quarter-finals of the liguilla.

+For the 2026–27 season, the competition format was changed once more to introduced the current format, with the league bringing back the group format previously used during the 2018–19 season, although with new additions.
+With this format, 18 teams are divided into two groups of nine based on each team's performance during regular phase of previous seasons and geographic location – The groups are the same for both Apertura and Clausura tournament.
+Each group is further divided into three blocks (block 1, 2, and 3), with each block consisting of three teams.
+Each team plays a single match against each of the other eights teams in its group, and an additional six matches against teams from the opposite group for a total of 14 matches.
+The six inter-group matches are drawn from the three blocks of each group (two matches per block).
+Furthermore, the three teams from each block that did not played against a specific team from the opposite group, will play an inter-group match against that team during the Clausura tournament, with this each team in the league will face against each other at least once during the full season.
+With this format, the top four teams of each group qualify to the final phase.